Looking Back on 11 Trips Down the Aisle for Ridge & Brooke Forrester

-Eleven trips down the aisle for Brooke and Ridge Forrester.
+Eleven trips down the aisle for Bold and Beautiful couple.

 It was their first wedding, so it’s fitting it was one of their most dramatic.
 Royal sounding trumpets played over the scene, as Brooke (played by Katherine Kelly Lang) arrived on horseback to her beach wedding at Point Dume.
 Surrounded by sand castles, Ridge (then portrayed by Ronn Moss) played it cool in a casual white suit, while Brooke wore a traditional dress with puffy sleeves befitting an early 90s wedding.
 They married in front of all their friends and family, most of whom were played by different actors than viewers see on screen today.